saskiaotto/INDperform/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the vdiffr package from the import list in namespace
+* Removed the vdiffr package from the import list in namespace (see below)
 * fixed the tests that caused errors in some of the environments with the last released version (see below)

 ## Test environments